 You can not just personalize your LinkedIn profile and express your personal values but you can also use the background image as a visual medium to transmit your message to your visitors.

-0% used the profile picture for something smarter than a picture there
+0% used the background picture for something smarter than a meaningless picture there

 50% have a custom background picture